fabquenneville/scripts-fabq/README.md

   - `linux.md`: General Linux tips.
   - `pip packaging.md`: Packaging Python projects with pip.

+- **pages/other/**: Templates for other pages, such as the homepage of my Debian package repository.
+These are provided as inspiration and should not be used as-is.

-- **pages/**: Templates for error pages.
+- **pages/errors/**: Templates for error pages.
 These are provided as inspiration and should not be used as-is.

 - **requests/**: Similar to the `pages/` directory, this contains error pages structured as requests for software like HAProxy.